 rd-html 5.0 package version 1.0.0.

-Import the certificate on your RD Web server:
+Import the certificate to the RD Web Access server:

 Now you can publish the RD Web Client:

 Connecting to the RDWeb Access Server with Web (HTML5) Client